Alex Jones faces second trial over Sandy Hook hoax claims

 WATERBURY, Conn.
-(AP) — A Connecticut jury is slated to begin hearing evidence Tuesday in a trial to decide how much money conspiracy theorist Alex Jones should pay relatives of victims of the Sandy Hook Elementary School shooting for spreading a lie that the massacre was a hoax.
+(AP) — A Connecticut jury began hearing arguments Tuesday in a trial to decide how much money conspiracy theorist Alex Jones should pay relatives of victims of the Sandy Hook Elementary School shooting for spreading a lie that the massacre was a hoax.

 The trial is being held in Waterbury, less than 20 miles (32 kilometers) from Newtown, where 26 children and teachers were shot to death in 2012.

-More than a dozen family members, including parents of some victims, filed into the courtroom Tuesday morning to listen to the opening statements.
+More than a dozen family members, including parents of some victims, filed into the courtroom to listen to the opening statements and first day of evidence.

 It’s the second such trial for Jones, who was ordered by a Texas jury last month to pay nearly $50 million to the parents of one of the slain children.

-A six-member jury and several alternates will decide how much the conspiracy theorist should pay relatives of eight victims and an FBI agent who responded to the school.
+A jury of three men and three women along with several alternates will decide how much the conspiracy theorist should pay relatives of eight victims and an FBI agent who responded to the school.
 Judge Barbara Bellis found Jones liable without a trial last year after he failed to turn over documents to the families’ lawyers.

+On Tuesday, she sanctioned Jones for failing to turn over analytic data related to his website and the popularity of his show.
+She told his lawyers that because of that failure, they will not be allowed to argue he didn’t profit from his Sandy Hook remarks.

-Jones is not expected to attend the trial Tuesday.
+Jones did not attend the opening of the trial Tuesday.
 He said on his show Monday that he would be traveling to Connecticut next week.

 The trial is expected to last about a month and feature testimony from both Jones and the families.